raison00/Design-Resources/README.md

 ## Onboarding
 * [Material Design Onboarding](https://material.io/design/communication/onboarding.html): Virtual unboxing experience that helps users get started with an app
+* [How Dribbble onboards new users](http://teardowns.ui-patterns.com/onboarding/how-dribbble-onboards-new-users#1): How well has a design community site designed its own UX flows?
+* [How Behance onboards new users](http://teardowns.ui-patterns.com/onboarding/how-behance-onboards-new-users#1): Adobe’s attempt to maintain an online platform to showcase and discover creative work across all of their products.

 ## Colors
 * [WebAIM](https://webaim.org/resources/contrastchecker/):WCAG Contrast and Color Requirements